TALENTS

 Band 8:

-Q5: How can schools help students discover their talents?
+Q5: How can schools help students develop their talents?

 Band 7: